IPP 2 – Use and Disclosure

 The Council made records of its evaluation of the necessity of the information for the research.
 The information was not publicly available or easily ascertainable.
 It was impracticable to obtain consent because contact details in the historical land ownership records were out of date, in spite of reasonable efforts on the part of the Council and research institution to find them.

-The disclosure of the information by the Councils was subject to a series of requirements:
+The disclosure of the information by the Council was subject to a series of requirements:

 - The information was to be used by the research institution only for the research in question.